ACCET

 Master classes

-Led by Victoria Ely and Dr Elizabeth Scott, observed by the whole summer school, the master classes will provide learning along with the development of conductors in their midst.
+Led by Dr Heather Buchanan and Dr Carl Crossin and observed by the whole Summer School, the master classes will provide learning along with the development of conductors in their midst.

 Repertoire for you

 In your participant bag there will be complimentary music.
-In sessions you will learn many new works, in music reading from the package you will be introduced to a range of music, and you will be introduced to a selection of non-western music.
+In sessions you will learn many new works.
+In music reading from the package you will be introduced to a range of music; and you will discover some SAB music and some works of Clara and Robert Schumann.

 The Programme